Liwaz/flutter_login/BackendImplementation.md

 # Strapi Backend Implementation Guide

-This document outlines the steps to integrate the Flutter application with a Strapi backend, including user registration and proper state management using the existing BLoC pattern.
+This document outlines the steps to integrate the Flutter application with a Strapi backend, including user registration, secure token storage, and proper state management using the existing BLoC pattern.

+## 1. Data Persistence Strategy

+When handling data in a Flutter application, it's crucial to distinguish between sensitive information and general user preferences.
+This project adopts the following strategy:

+*   **`flutter_secure_storage`**: For all sensitive data, such as authentication tokens (JWT).
+This plugin utilizes platform-native secure storage mechanisms like Keychain on iOS and Keystore on Android, providing a secure place to store credentials.
+*   **`shared_preferences`**: For non-sensitive, simple key-value data, such as user preferences (e.g., theme settings, language choice).
+This data is not guaranteed to be encrypted and should not be used for storing secrets.

-## 1. Additional Libraries Needed
+## 2. Additional Libraries Needed

 Add the following to your `pubspec.yaml` file: